churchill-lab/scRATE/README.md

 [185] 9.444859 9.419466 9.513773 8.690138 8.046229 7.375256
 ```

 We will pick a gene, *Cybb* (one that we know that it fits to ZINB model significantly better than the other models), and load its UMI counts into a data frame.
-We can also add covariates to the data.frame after `y` and `exposure`.

 ```r
 > gg <- 4153